 Leadership and School Houses

-In both Primary and Secondary School, students collect points for participating in activities which develop their leadership skills.
-Once a certain number of points is reached students achieve Gold, Silver and Bronze Leadership awards.
+- Collecting points for participating in activities that develop their leadership skills.
+These points help students achieve Gold, Silver and Bronze Leadership Awards.